neutrinoceros/vac2fost/README.rst

     .. code-block:: bash

-        source activate vac2fost
-        bash install_deps.sh # this script will ask for user confirmation
+        source activate vac2fost # some systems accept "conda" instead of "source" here bash install_deps.sh # this script will ask for user confirmation

-The first line change your working environment to the one needed to use vac2fost.
-The second will install the two sub-programs.
+The first line change your working environment to the one needed to use ``vac2fost``.
+The second will install the two specific dependencies.

-Then, there are two possibilities to use ``vac2fost``:
+Then, there are two ways you can use ``vac2fost``:

-- if you wish to use ``vac2fost`` as a Python package, install it as
+- as a Python package.
+Install with

     .. code-block:: bash